-The Renovator's House Tour will be held on Sunday, October 21, 2018 from 11am-5pm on Capitol Hill.
+The details of the 2019 Renovator’s House Tour will be announced soon.
+Stay tuned.
 All proceeds go to The Capitol Hill Cluster School, a public school in Washington, D.C.

 This community event was created by three Capitol Hill moms in 2001 as a fundraiser for their children's neighborhood public school, the Capitol Hill Cluster School.
 Learn more about the Cluster School here.